hmenager/workflow-is-galaxy-hall/cmsearch-multimodel-wf.md

 ## Overview

-cmsearch-multimodel-wf is a CWL Workflow part of ELIXIR project.
+cmsearch-multimodel-wf is a CWL workflow part of ELIXIR project.

-In order to run cmsearch-multimodel-wf workflow with Galaxy-CWL, some modifications must be made in software and CWL files below
+In order to run *cmsearch-multimodel-wf* workflow with Galaxy-CWL, some modifications must be made in software and CWL files below:

 * Galaxy-CWL
 * Cwltool
-* CWL Tools files
+* CWL tools files
-* CWL Workflow files
+* CWL workflow files

 This document describes those modifications.